Khyber train safari

-The Khyber train safari (خیبر بخار سفاری, د خیبر تپ صفري) is a defunct tourist train that was operated and maintained by Tourism Corporation of Khyber Pakhtunkhwa and Pakistan Railways between Peshawar and Attock Khurd.
+The Khyber train safari (خیبر بخار سفاری, د خیبر تپ صفري) is a defunct tourist train that was operated between Peshawar and Landi Kotal by Tourism Corporation of Khyber Pakhtunkhwa and Pakistan Railways.
 The trip took approximately 1 hour and 26 minutes to cover a published distance of 69 km, traveling along an entire stretch of the Karachi–Peshawar Railway Line.
 It was the only passenger line in Pakistan still operating steam engines.

 History

 Passenger service (1925–1982)

 Regular passenger service along the Khyber Pass Railway began on 4 November 1925 between Peshawar City railway station and Landi Kotal railway station.
 The train took passengers through rugged mountainous terrain reaching a height of 1200 m to reach Landi Kotal and covering a total distance of 52 km through 34 tunnels and 92 bridges and culverts.
 The oil-fired steam engines, which pushed and pulled the carriages from the rear and front, were built by Vulcan Foundry and by Kitson & Co in the United Kingdom.
 One of the unusual features of this train journey was that its route passed across Peshawar Airport's main runway.
 On 3 April 1926, the railway was extended to Landi Khana, just 3 kilometers from the Torkham border crossing with Afghanistan.
 In 1932, the Landi Kotal to Landi Khana section of railway was closed down at the insistence of Afghan government.
 Regularly scheduled rail service continued between Peshawar and Landi Kotal until 1982, when it stopped due to lack of commercial value.
 The 2006 monsoon season rains in the Khyber Pass washed away significant sections of the railway.
 The track as of today is closed for all rail traffic.